Apply for PTV authorisation: OD-RH (taxi)

 Operating a vehicle as a PTV OD-RH (taxi) without the vehicle bearing taxi plates contravenes the regulations and will attract a penalty.

 When payment has been processed and taxi plates have been affixed to the vehicle, authorisation will be granted.

-A copy of the PTV authorisation document will be emailed to the authorisation holder and the vehicle owner (if a third party), and will also be available at any time via DoTDirect.
+A copy of the PTV authorisation document will be emailed to the authorisation holder and an email sent to the vehicle owner (if a third party) advising of its authorisation for hire or reward.
+The PTV authorisation document will also be available to the PTV holder at any time via DoTDirect.